Andolatam/api-docs/source/includes/_shipping.md

 Parameter | Description
 --------- | -----------
-trackingID | `trackingID` Provided after the confirmation of the new shipment.
+trackingID | `Integer` Provided after the confirmation of the new shipment.